dmhernandez2525/DRY_Dry/src/docs/contributing/documentation.md

 ## Directory

-All of HSDS's component documenations files are scoped in the same directory as the component, example:
+All of DRY's component documenations files are scoped in the same directory as the component, example:

 ```
-hsds-react/
+DRY-react/
   └── components/
       └── Button/
           └── README.md